Personal development is a never-ending activity in every aspect of my life.

 What Are the Warning Signs of a Mental Breakdown?

 Though it can feel like there was no way to see someone's mental breakdown coming, there are usually some pretty clear warning signs that someone is in imminent danger of suffering a mental breakdown.
 The warning signs and their severity differ from person to person, but there are some readily observable commonalities between most sufferers of mental breakdowns.

 These readily observable warning signs are as follows:

-- Drastic changes in outward appearance, such as sunken or tired eyes, change in body language, and flagrantly different choice in clothing styles
+- Drastic changes in outward appearance, such as sunken or tired eyes, change in body language, and flagrantly different choices in clothing styles

-- Mood swings ranging from extremely happy to extremely sad, and often switching within a short timeframe from one another with no outwardly discernable trigger
+- Mood swings ranging from extremely happy to extremely sad and often switch within a short timeframe from one another with no outwardly discernable trigger

 - Extreme behavior such as recklessness, anger, depression, social isolation, etc.